Learning discrete Bayesian networks with hierarchical Dirichlet shrinkage: Constructing Dirichlet Networks for Known DAGs

-The above intuition about a hierarchy is supported by a key mathematical property of DBNs: the parents of node $j$ partition the samples into $K_{\Pa(j)} = \prod_{j^\prime \in \Pa(j)} k_{j^\prime}$ groups, with the size of each group given by $\bs n_{\Pa(j)}(\bs x_{\Pa(j)})$ for all categories $\bs x_{\Pa(j)}$.
-We demonstrate this by focusing on the transition kernel of the stochastic process of cell counts, defined by advancing from node-to-node on the DAG.
 We show that the transition kernel for $\bs n_j$ conditional on the cell counts of its parents is a Poisson-multinomial distribution \citep{chen1997statistical,lin2022poisson}, a generalization of the multinomial distribution that allows for \textit{distinct} event probabilities.
 For an experiment with $k$ outcomes, we denote the Poisson-multinomial distribution as $\tx{P-Mult}(n, P)$, where $n$ is the number of trials (as in the typical multinomial set-up), and $P$ is a $n \times k$ matrix whose rows are probability vectors.
 The Poisson-multinomial simplifies to the multinomial when the rows of $P$ are all equal.